Mass media in Morocco

-The government of Morocco owns many key media outlets, including several major Moroccan radio and television channels, and the Moroccan press agency, Maghreb Arab Press.
+The government of Morocco owns many key media outlets, including several major Moroccan radio and television channels, and the Moroccan press agency, Maghreb Agence Press.
 Moroccans have access to approximately 2,000 domestic and foreign publications.
-Many of the major dailies and weeklies can now be accessed on their own Web sites.
-Morocco has 27 AM radio stations, 25 FM radio stations, 6 shortwave stations, and 11 television stations including the channels of the public SNRT, the mixed-ownership (half public-half private) 2M TV started out in 1989 as the first private terrestrial channel in Morocco, however it later became a mixed ownership channel as 70% of its capital was bought by the government. and the privately owned Medi1 TV.
+Many of the major dailies and weeklies can now be accessed on their own websites.
+Morocco has 27 AM radio stations, 25 FM radio stations, 6 shortwave stations, and 11 television stations including the channels of the public SNRT, the mixed-ownership (half public-half private) 2M TV which started out in 1989 as the first private terrestrial channel in Morocco.
+Later, it became a mixed ownership channel as 70% of its capital was bought by the government. and the privately owned Medi1 TV.

 History

 Early history

 The first newspaper to appear in Morocco was an English weekly called "Maghreb Al Aksa" in 1877.
 Such publications were not generally available in Moroccan cities until 1908.
 There was one newspaper before: "El Eco de Tetuán 1860" in Spanish.
 It was founded by Pedro Antonio de Alarcón, Spanish writer and journalist.

 In 1883, Abraham Lévy-Cohen, a Jew from Tangier, established Le Réveil du Maroc, a French-language newspaper for the dissemination of the French language, culture, and political ideas among the Jews of Morocco.

+"Al Maghrib" was the first Arabic newspaper in the country and it was established in 1886.

 In 1906, Sheikh Muhammad Bin Abdul-Kabir Al-Kattani started publishing a short-lived Arabic-language newspaper called al-Taʿun (الطاعون), meaning "the plague."
-He used this newspaper to speak out in opposition to increasing Western influence ostensibly the "plague" for which the newspaper was named in Moroccan politics, economy, and society.
+He used this newspaper to speak out in opposition to increasing Western influence – ostensibly the "plague" for which the newspaper was named – in Moroccan politics, economy, and society.

 Under the French protectorate from 1920, French titles such as "L’Echo du Maroc" and "la Vigie Marocaine" started to appear.
 They were followed by the launch of a press group called "Mas" which issued "Farmhouse" and the daily newspapers "Le petit marocain" and "L'Écho du Maroc", although these titles continued to cater mainly to foreigners.

 More recently, Moroccan nationalists such as Mohamed Al Ouazzani began to publish their own titles.
 In 1933 he founded "L'action du peuple", a weekly French language newspaper.
 Later, Abdekhalek Torres and Mohamed Bennouna issued two publications in Arabic in Tetouan "Al Salam" and "Al Hayat" respectively.
 These gave the nationalists a platform to advance their demands regarding independence from both France and Spain.
 More and more foreign press published in Morocco appeared.
 Morocco issued a press code on 15 November 1958.

 Today

 The government of Morocco owns many key media outlets, including Moroccan radio and television.
 Moroccans have access to approximately 2,000 domestic and foreign publications.
 The Moroccan press agency, Maghreb Arab Press, and one Arabic daily newspaper, Al-Anbaa, are official organs of the government.
-One additional Arabic daily newspaper, Assahra Al Maghribia, and one French-language daily newspaper, Le Matin, are semi-official organs of the government.
+One additional Arabic daily newspaper, Assahra Al Maghrebia, and one French-language daily newspaper, Le Matin, are semi-official organs of the government.